Up to 60% off sofas & mattresses — limited‑time deals.

 Where it falls short:

-• Depth feels tight for tall loungers
+• The seat depth still feels tight for taller loungers

-• Heavier to drag around once assembled
+• It is more cumbersome to reposition once assembled

 Homall Futon Sofa Bed Modern Fabric Split Back Convertible Reclining Sofa with 2 Cushion